tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

 <h2 class="post-heading">Is JavaScript Object Oriented?</h2>

 JavaScript is indeed an Object Oriented Programming language, but the one difference between OOP languages like Java or C++ and JavaScript, is the fact the JavaScript doesn't explicitly use classes to define objects.
-We can define an object in multiple ways:
+We can define an [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) in multiple ways:

 ```js
 // Create an object literal